diburrockp75964/diburrockp/README.md

-The soundtrack for the film "A Star is Born" (2018), starring Lady Gaga and Bradley Cooper, received critical acclaim and commercial success, featuring hits like "Shallow" and "Always Remember Us This Way."
+Nirvana's "Nevermind" (1991) popularized the grunge sound and became an anthem for Generation X, featuring hits like "Smells Like Teen Spirit."